hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 3. How the real signal reveals itself among the noise via **ergodicity**

-Many of the topics Nassim Taleb writes pertains to the financial industry and the role randomness plays within the market.
-However, many of the arguments are deeply rooted in principles statistics and human behavior.
+Many of the topics Nassim Taleb writes pertains to the role randomness plays in financial markets.
+You learn plenty on common misunderstandings when it comes to statistics and probability.
+However, to my surprise, many of the arguments made in the book are deeply rooted in timeless principles of human behavior.

-catered to the financial industry and probabilities

-While the book focuses on the role of randomness in the financial market, it covers high-level principles rooted in statistics, probability, and psychology which help apply the main takeaways across many domains.

 ### Our Brains Suck at Nonlinear Thinking